rotundasoftware/cartero/comparison.md

 npm is very good at package management, and is [on course to become even better](http://techcrunch.com/2014/02/11/npm/). cartero harnesses npm instead of relying on a parallel package management system, and passes on the savings to you.

-Similarly, browserify is very good at its job, so cartero relies on it instead of implementing its own dependency resolution and js bundling system, which means you get more features with a smaller footprint.
+Similarly, browserify is very good at its job, so cartero relies on it instead of implementing its own dependency resolution and js bundling system, which means you get more power with a smaller footprint.

 #### cartero is a streaming asset pipeline.